Zachary-MacArthur/cure-005/README.md

 **Tech used:** HTML, CSS, JavaScript

-This webppage utilizes simple HTML with inline CSS and Javascript to create a minimalist design.
+This webppage utilizes simple HTML with inline CSS and Javascript to create a minimalist repeated design.

 ## Lessons Learned: